-Regulated entity ID/Name This template should be completed and submitted to the Contact officer AER with Form A.1 and the AER Performance Reporting Position Template (A.2).
-Telephone number Email Fax number Date of report (dd/mm/yyyy) Relevant reporting period This table must be completed in accordance v ith indicator S4.12 in all annual (financial) performance reports submitted by energy retailers.
-Assistance provided (no more than two • This table must be completed in accordance very Assistance provided (no • This table must be completed in accordance versions and the state of the completed in accordance versions.
-Assistance provided (no more than two ith indicator S4.12 in all annual (financial) performance reports submitted by energy retailers.
-This table must be completed in accordance we have the completed in accordance we have the completed in accordance we have the complete of t ith indicator S4.12 in all annual (financial) performance reports submitted by energy retailers.
-Assistance provided (no more than two A4 pages) S4.13 - Hardship customer case studies This table may be completed in accordance we by energy retailers. ith indicator S4.12 in all annual (financial) performance reports submitted by energy retailers. s (annual) - Optional Assistance provided (no more than two A4 pages) S4.13 - Hardship customer case studie This table may be completed in accordance w ith indicator S4.12 in all annual (financial) performance reports submitted by energy retailers. s (annual) - Optional
+Regulated entity ID/Nam This template should be completed and submitted to the

+Contact officer AER with Form A.1 and the AER Performance Reporting

+Position Template (A.2).

+Telephone number

+Email

+Fax number

+Date of report (dd/mm/y ryy)

+Relevant reporting perio d

+pleted in accordance with indicator S4.12 in all annual (financial) performance reports submitted by energy retailers.

+Assistance

+S4.13 - Hardship customer case studies (annual) - Optional

+This table may be completed in accordance with indicator S4.13, and submitted in support of an annual (financial) performance report submitted by energy retailers.

+Case study 1

+(optional, no

+more than 500

-, words)
+words)

 Case study 2

 (optional, no

 more than 500

 words)